Radu D. Rosetti: Late interwar and World War II

+Advanced old age

 Rosetti's other work under Antonescu included the preface to Mircea Ionescu-Quintus' debut volume, Haz de necaz, which appeared in 1943.
 The August 1944 coup briefly restored democracy to Romania.
 In its aftermath, Rosetti returned as a satirist, with contributions to Sergiu Milorian's magazine, Papagalul.
-In the late 1940s, he also resumed his polemic with the modernists, being criticized in Rampa as "a sausage-maker that has stumbled into a Picasso exhibit late one evening"; according to Rampa he resented the avant-garde because it "has and is cutting off his own flower tendrils as they were shooting up toward that sky of (what else but) blue".
-Similar ridicule followed the establishment of a Romanian communist regime in 1948.
+He was also interested in the revival of social activism, and, in November 1945, spoke at the Atheneum about the "citizen-poets", offering posthumous praise to Vasile Alecsandri and Constantin Dobrogeanu-Gherea.
+In the late 1940s, he also resumed his polemic with the modernists, being criticized in Rampa as "a sausage-maker that has stumbled into a Picasso exhibit late one evening"; according to Rampa, he resented the avant-garde because it "has been, and is, cutting off his own flower tendrils as they were shooting up toward that sky of (what else but) blue".

+The establishment of a Romanian communist regime in 1948 brought on more ridicule targeting the aged writer.
 In 1950, critic Paul Georgescu included Rosetti's Duioase on a list of obsolete works: "The bourgeoisie was reading and growing enthusiastic about books that no one today would even dare to open."
 Rosetti lived those years in isolation.
-Largely forgotten by the public, he inhabited a garret in Bucharest, where he kept an urn destined for his ashes, leaving only the date of his death to be completed by the engraver.
-In the 1950s, he was frequenting the literary parties held at Ion Larian Postolache's home, on Dobroteasa Street, alongside former rival Crevedia, Virgil Carianopol, Ion Buzdugan, and Crevedia's son Eugen Barbu.
-His daughter by Bacaloglu was also living in Bucharest, and had a government job before being sacked.
+Largely forgotten by the public, he inhabited a garret in Bucharest (possibly located in Pasajul Român area, outside Calea Victoriei).
+Here, he kept an urn destined for his ashes, leaving only the date of his death to be completed by the engraver.
+He was tended to by a female servant, giving her his impractically large pendulum clock; she tried to sell the item, but had trouble finding a buyer.
+Lia, Rosetti's daughter by Bacaloglu, was also living in Bucharest.
+She spent decades as a government clerk before being sacked by the communists.
+In the 1950s, Rosetti was frequenting the literary parties held at Ion Larian Postolache's home, on Dobroteasa Street, alongside former rival Crevedia, Virgil Carianopol, Ion Buzdugan, and Crevedia's son Eugen Barbu.